Cline vs GitHub Copilot: differences in agentic workflows, safety/approvals, and cost with BYO keys

 What You Need:

-Strategically, how should we think about Cline vs GitHub Copilot for long-term planning?
+Strategically, how should teams think about Cline vs GitHub Copilot going forward?

 Expanded Explanation: